defoebrand/smashing/README.md

 # Project Name
+Smashing Heatmap

- and Brandon's Smashing magazine heatmap project
+This is Mohap and Brandon's Smashing magazine heatmap project

 ![screenshot](images/screenshot.png)

 Additional description about the project and its features.

-This project was the first project compiled by Brandon and "" in the Microverse HTML/CSS section of the course work.
+This project was the first project compiled by Brandon and Mohap in the Microverse HTML/CSS section of the course work.
 It involved recreating a Smashing magazine page.

 ## Built With